Hard Skills vs. Soft Skills: What’s the Difference?

 How to leverage your skills for career success

-It is considered good practice to tailor your resume to each job you apply for.
-Match specific technical and workplace skills from the job description to those from your list when describing your previous responsibilities.
+Tailoring your resume to each job you apply for is considered good practice.
+When describing your previous responsibilities, match specific technical and workplace skills from the job description to those from your list.
 Learn more about adding key skills to your resume.

 Waiter at Longhorn Grill, Houston, TX / October 2019–Present